 On Thursday, Heard’s lawyer, Elaine Bredhoft, told The Today Show that Heard would not be able to pay the $8.35 million she now owes Depp in damages, and that they plan to appeal the verdict.

-We will update as the case progresses.
+We will continue to update as the case progresses.